649000/springboot-oauth2-resourceserver-cognito/README.md

 Note that endpoints are secured by Spring Security and require a valid JWT access token to be called.
 Only the `/actuator` and `/swagger-ui/**` endpoints are not secured.

-Service on Railway may be down due to limited execution hours provided.
+Service on Railway may be down due to limited uptime hours provided.

 ## Reflection